Edgar Degas, Ballet Rehearsal, 1834 – 1917

 Why is green such a problem, and how can you solve it?

 It is always tempting for a beginner to make the green brighter, add a little more yellow, a little brighter blue.
-In acrylics, this can be especially dangerous because you have nothing for the paint to mix into to help tone it down.
+This can be especially dangerous in acrylics because you have nothing for the paint to mix into to help tone it down.

 A vivid green can be easy to mix but hard to balance.